 When the nitric-oxide-forming amino acids arginine and citrulline are sapped, your body can ramp up nitric oxide via another source: natural nitrates and nitrites.

-Recently, Aronia berry (“chokeberry”) and red spinach (“amaranth”) have emerged as the very best sources of nitrates.
+Recently, red spinach (“amaranth”) has emerged as the very best sources of nitrates.
+Aronia berry (“chokeberry”) - noted for it's high antioxidant ability - is another newly recognized source of nitrates

-Red beet root has been the industry standard for raising NO levels.
+Red beet root has been the industry standard for raising N-O levels for some time.
 There’s nothing wrong with the tried and true, professional-quality benefits from beet juice, but there’s a catch:

 - First, nitrate levels in beets vary considerably.
 One batch can have 10 times the amount as another from the same farm.